Low Cost Semi- Retro Bedroom Studio

 - Switchcraft output jack, new old stock, unknown date, possibly 1970s.
 USA

 - Gotoh control plate, nickel plated brass or nickel.
-Yeah it’s reverse mounted, a favorite trick since I was a kid.
+It’s reverse mounted, a bit easier to grab the volume knob.
 Japan

 - Gotoh bridge plate, nickel plated brass.
-Cutaway sides for comfort; cutaway rear for possible use with a Bigsby tailpiece.
+Cutaway sides for comfort, and cutaway rear for possible use with a Bigsby tailpiece.
 Japan

-- Fender saddles.
-Solid steel.
-No intonation compensation, but my “secret” adjustment has worked since I was a teenager, which is: keep messing with the string length until chords sound okay, and you’re done.
-Hey, most acoustic guitars have no adjustments possible, and we all make do somehow, so why not Teles?
-Also, most of the Telecasters I borrowed when I started doing country bar gigs had these same type steel barrel saddles, and it’s a great sound.
+- Fender “Vintage ‘58” bridge saddles.
+Solid and smooth unthreaded steel.
+No intonation compensation, but my not so secret Tele adjustment seems to work: keep messing with the string length until chords sound okay, and you’re done.
+Most of the Telecasters I borrowed when I started doing country bar gigs had these same style smooth steel barrel saddles.
+To my ears, better tone and sustain than either brass or the thinner threaded steel types, and amazing they're still made today.
 USA

 - Fender vintage-type rear body string ferrules, nickel plated steel.
 USA